Treatment for Hip Osteoarthritis and associated pain at KneeCare in Auckland

 These findings reinforce our values and thinking at KneeCare.
 We have always recognised that the person needs to be treated as a whole, and all facets of their health and wellbeing need to be considered.
 It may seem plainly obvious to the individual that their sore hip and sore back are both important, but often clinicians seem unable or unwilling to consider both.

 There is no cure for hip osteoarthritis.
 The primary goal of treatment for hip arthritis is for patients to remain as active as possible in order to maintain strength and mobility and to avoid deterioration, without aggravating symptoms.
 Treatment is directed at improving hip range of movement and strength, reducing pain, and restoring normal function.
 Exercise plays a key role in management and should be individualised for each patient in order to optimise treatment outcomes (Bennell & Hinman 2011; Escalante et al. 2010).
 Manual therapy techniques from your KneeCare provider have also been shown to be effective in reducing pain and improving function in people with hip osteoarthritis (Hoeksma et al., 2004).

-If you have hip problems the hip specialists at KneeCare in Auckland have the knowledge and technical skills to help you reduce your pain with a personalised treatment plan, and stay active.
+If you experience hip problems, the KneeCare in Auckland have the knowledge and technical skills to help you reduce your pain with a personalised treatment plan, and stay active.
 Come and have a chat, you have nothing to lose and potentially lots to gain.